 From 2017, some Chromebooks have begun to support running Android apps.
 See Android Apps on Chrome FAQ’s .

 Chromebooks are made by a number of manufacturers.
-This Chromebooks Specs website and this Chromebook Comparison Chart may be useful to provide a list of what is available globally along with their specifications.
+This Chromebooks Specs website may be useful to provide a list of what is available globally along with their specifications.
 Not all these models will be available in New Zealand, though.

 Before considering the devices themselves, it is essential that you have some ideas on how the devices might be used to support specific learning outcomes or your vision for learning.
 For example, you could consider how important the following aspects are for you: